Wiros9/book/docs/dev/specs.rst

 It provides an important introduction to what a given plugin does or is expected to do.
-It ideally explains all relevant technical and functional aspects about its topic topic.
+It ideally explains all relevant technical and functional aspects about its topic.
 If some functionality is covered by a separate page, it refers to these.

 Specs are also an integral part of the test suite since all code examples are